Why the Anthropic-Pentagon rupture is not corporate defiance

 The Precedent Problem—

 The administration’s response to Anthropic’s position set a precedent that extends well beyond AI policy.
-The supply chain risk designation — a tool designed to protect n ational security from foreign adversaries — was deployed against an American company for exercising contractual discretion.
-The message to every technology firm doing business with the federal government was unmistakable: compliance is not negotiated; it is compelled.
+The “supply chain risk” designation was deployed against an American company for exercising contractual discretion, and the message to every technology firm doing business with the federal government was unmistakable: compliance is not negotiated; it is compelled.

-The internal contradiction of the government’s own position deserves emphasis.
-It simultaneously threatened two actions that are logically incompatible: designating Anthropic a supply chain risk (which labels the company a security threat to be excluded) and invoking the Defense Production Act to compel continued service (which labels the company’s technology as essential to national security).
+Here, the internal contradiction of the government’s own position deserves emphasis.
+It simultaneously threatened two actions that are logically incompatible: designating Anthropic a supply chain risk (labeling the company a security threat to be excluded) and invoking the Defense Production Act to compel continued service (labeling the company’s technology as essential to national security).
 A company cannot be both a threat to be quarantined and an asset to be conscripted.
-The coexistence of these two threats reveals that neither was grounded in a genuine security assessment — both were instruments of coercion.
+The coexistence of these two threats reveals that neither was grounded in a genuine security assessment, and that both were instruments of coercion.

-The punitive character of the action is further underscored by Anthropic’s broader conduct.
-This is a company that voluntarily forfeited several hundred million dollars in revenue by cutting off access to firms linked to the Chinese Communist Party — some of which had been designated by the Department of Defense as Chinese Military Companies.
+The punitive character of the action, however — and this must be registered — is further underscored by Anthropic’s broader conduct.
+This is a company that voluntarily forfeited several hundred million dollars in revenue by cutting off access to firms linked to the Chinese Communist Party (CCP), some of which had been designated by the Department of Defense as Chinese Military Companies.
 It likewise shut down CCP-sponsored cyberattacks targeting its systems and advocated for strong export controls on AI chips to maintain a democratic advantage.
 Whatever one thinks of Anthropic’s red lines, the suggestion that this company is a threat to American national security is not supported by its record.

 If the precedent holds that a principled disagreement over two narrow use cases — representing, by Anthropic’s account, roughly one percent of deployed applications — can trigger a national security designation, then the space for any company to maintain safety restrictions narrows to zero.